iiab/iiab/scripts/iiab-diagnostics.README.md

    Include a description of the symptoms, and how to reproduce the problem.

-4. If you don't understand Step 3, email everything to bugs@iiab.io instead.

 ## Source Code

 Please look over the bottom of [iiab-diagnostics](iiab-diagnostics) (lines 127-249 especially) to learn more about which common IIAB files and commands make this rapid troubleshooting possible.